Gia Long: Pigneau and French assistance

 Deflated by his situation, Nguyễn Ánh asked Pigneau to appeal for French aid, and allowed Pigneau to take his son Nguyễn Phúc Cảnh with him as a sign of good faith.
-This came about after Nguyễn Ánh had considered enlisting English, Dutch, Portuguese and Spanish assistance.
+This came about after Nguyễn Ánh had considered enlisting assistance from the British, Dutch, Portuguese and Spanish.
 Pigneau advised against Nguyễn Ánh's original plan to seek Dutch aid from Batavia, fearing that the support of the Protestant Dutch would hinder the advancement of Catholicism.
 Pigneau left Vietnam in December, arriving in Pondicherry, India in February 1785 with Nguyễn Ánh's royal seal.
 Nguyễn Ánh had authorized him to make concessions to France in return for military assistance.
 The French administration in Pondicherry, led by acting governor Coutenceau des Algrains, was conservative in outlook and resolutely opposed intervention in southern Vietnam.
 To compound the already complex situation, Pigneau was denounced by Spanish Franciscans in the Vatican, and he sought to transfer his political mandate to Portuguese forces.
 The Portuguese had earlier offered Nguyễn Ánh 56 ships to use against the Tây Sơn.

 In July 1786, after more than 12 months of fruitless lobbying in Pondicherry, Governor de Cossigny allowed Pigneau to travel back to France to directly ask the royal court for assistance.
 Arriving at the court of Louis XVI in Versailles in February 1787, Pigneau had difficulty in gathering support for a French expedition in support of Nguyễn Ánh.
 This was due to the parlous financial state of the country prior to the French Revolution.
 Pigneau was helped by Pierre Poivre, who had previously been involved in seeking French commercial interests in Vietnam.
 Pigneau told the court that if France invested in Nguyễn Ánh and acquired a few fortified positions on the Vietnamese coast in return, then they would have the capability to "dominate the seas of China and of the archipelago", and with it, control of Asian commerce.
 In November 1787, a treaty of alliance was concluded between France and Cochinchina, the European term for southern Vietnam, in Nguyễn Ánh's name.
 Pigneau signed the treaty as the "Royal Commissioner of France for Cochinchina".
 France promised four frigates, 1,650 fully equipped French soldiers and 250 Indian sepoys in return for the cession of Poulo-Condore (Côn Đảo) and Tourane (Da Nang), as well as tree trade to the exclusion of all other countries.
 However, the freedom to spread Christianity was not included.
 However, Pigneau found that Governor Thomas Conway of Pondicherry was unwilling to fulfill the agreement; Conway had been instructed by Paris to determine when to organize the aid, if at all.
 Pigneau was thus forced to use funds raised in France to enlist French volunteers and mercenaries.
 He also managed to procure several shipments of arms and munitions from Mauritius and Pondicherry.